European Council

-The European Council (informally EUCO) is a collegiate body (directorial system) that defines the overall political direction and priorities of the European Union.
-The European Council is part of the executive of the European Union (EU), beside the European Commission.
-It is composed of the heads of state or government of the EU member states, the President of the European Council, and the President of the European Commission.
+The European Council (informally EUCO) is a collegiate body (directorial system) and a symbolic collective head of state, that defines the overall political direction and general priorities of the European Union (EU).
+It is composed of the heads of state or of government of the EU member states, the president of the European Council, and the president of the European Commission.
 The High Representative of the Union for Foreign Affairs and Security Policy also takes part in its meetings.

 Established as an informal summit in 1975, the European Council was formalised as an institution in 2009 upon the commencement of the Treaty of Lisbon.
-Its current president is Charles Michel, former Prime Minister of Belgium.
+Its current president is António Costa, former prime minister of Portugal.

 Scope

 While the European Council has no legislative power, it is a strategic (and crisis-solving) body that provides the union with general political directions and priorities, and acts as a collective presidency.
-The European Commission remains the sole initiator of legislation, but the European Council is able to provide an impetus to guide legislative policy.
+The European Commission remains the sole initiator of legislation, but the European Council provides a guide to legislative policy and has been called "the law-maker-in-chief".

 The meetings of the European Council, still commonly referred to as EU summits, are chaired by its president and take place at least twice every six months; usually in the Europa building in Brussels.
 Decisions of the European Council are taken by consensus, except where the Treaties provide otherwise.